mggg/GerryChain/docs/repeated_subsections/reproducible_envs.rst

    &nbsp;

 Then, you will want to save the file with the extension ``.ipynb`` since we are making a jupyter notebook.
-Then we will want to open the file and select the Python interpreter that we would like to use:
+We can now open the file and select the Python interpreter that we would like to use: